Delano Williams

-Delano Williams (born 23 December 1993) is a British sprinter, originally from the British Overseas Territory of the Turks and Caicos Islands.
+Delano Livingston Williams (born 23 December 1993) is a British sprinter, originally from the British Overseas Territory of the Turks and Caicos Islands.
 In June 2013, it was confirmed that Williams would henceforth compete for Great Britain, as was his right by dint of the right to British citizenship of Turks and Caicos Islanders.
 Williams trains with the Racers Track Club in Jamaica.

 Career

 He attended Munro College in St Elizabeth, Jamaica.
 He joined the college after a Jamaican talent scout spotted his speed in a baseball game in his native Turks and Caicos.

 Williams aimed to compete for Great Britain in the 200 metres at the 2012 Summer Olympics.
 He cannot represent his native Turks and Caicos Islands, because they are not recognised by the International Olympic Committee, however, using a similar by-law to Anguillan long jumper Shara Proctor, Williams is eligible to represent Great Britain as Turks and Caicos are a British Overseas Territory.
 He finished fifth at the UK Olympics Trials, so was not selected.
 He competed for Great Britain in the 2016 Rio Summer Olympics.

 Born and raised on Grand Turk Island to a Haitian mother, Williams moved to Jamaica in 2008.
 Running for Munro College, he won the 100 and 200 metres at the 2012 Jamaican National High School Track and Field Championships, becoming the first non-national to do so.

 He did, however, represent Turks and Caicos at the 2012 World Junior Championships in Athletics in Barcelona, Spain.
 He won a gold medal in the 200 metres.